TUM-DSE/doctor-cluster-config/docs/README.md

 # Storage

 We have a shared nfs-based `/home` mounted.
-The nfs for /home is based on a NVME disk on nardole and is limited to 3.5TB.
+The nfs for /home is based on a NVME disk on mickey and is limited to 1.5TB.
 Please do not store large amounts of data such as VM images here.
 VM images of running VMs will also interfere with the Backupsoftware.
 Instead if you need fast local disk access use `/scratch/$YOURUSER`